erdogant/pca/README.md

 * Biplot to plot the loadings
 * Explained variance
 * Scatter plot with the loadings
-* Outlier detections using Hotelling T2 and/or SPE/Dmodx
+* Outlier detection using Hotelling T2 and/or SPE/Dmodx

 ## Contents
 - [Installation](#-installation)